Fresh Tracks New Works

 Kashia Kancey | I’m in the Middle of the Ocean, and I Can’t See You

-A love letter.
-A farewell.
-A solo reckoning.
-A dancer, adept and agile, endeavors to express and confess, caught in constrictions of obsession, codependency, and unrequited love through a lifetime of performance.
+ayo ohs’ to:dance is a solo performance that traces the tight confines of obsession, codependency, and unrequited love through a life dedicated to performance.
+In this love letter, farewell, and solo reckoning, a dancer, adept and agile, endeavors to express and confess.
 A body, aging and unreliable, attempts to move, but too layered with meaning and commentary, revolts.
-A voice, attempting autonomy and agency, loops, harmonizes, and repeats, building momentum with only itself.
-Together in various states of injury and decay – creation and liberation – the trio create a shadow of dance, a staccato form of failed gestures and punctuated phrases, an attempt, asking “what will carry us through?”
+A voice, attempting autonomy and agency, loops, harmonizes, and repeats, building momentum with only itself, asking what it all adds up to. ohs creates a shadow of a dance, a staccato form of failed gestures and punctuated phrases attempting creation and liberation.

 Fresh Tracks is supported in part by Jerome Foundation and Partners for New Performance.